KFiphy/Onyx-Pie-Report/README.md

 DELIVERABLE

-AN interactive Dashboard visualizing business information such as total quantity, cost, orders, and products.
+An interactive Dashboard visualizing business information such as total quantity, cost, orders, and products.
 A description of most ordered pie flavor, preferred pie ingredient, quantity and costs of pie sold by year, quarter, and month. etc.